alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 We will now see a gentle introduction without excessive maths, and also without sacrificing rigorous thinking.
-In the process we will explore some very fundamental questions in Physics like "what is light?" or "can we predict how things behave?".
+In the process we will explore some very fundamental questions in Physics like "what is a particle?" or "can we predict how things behave?".

 ## ❓ The Basic Question